 Tolling statute of limitations refers to an incident that can "pause" the statute from running for a certain period of time.
 One of the most common reasons for a tolled statute of limitation is when the victim is a minor or is mentally incompetent.
 If you are unsure how long you have to file your wrongful death lawsuit, please discuss this with a Colorado Springs wrongful death attorney at our firm directly.

 Wrongful Death Damages

+You may be wondering how much the average wrongful death claim is worth.
 The answer is almost never the same due to the variety of different factors present in each case.